malcprentice/malcprentice.github.io/0-source/Projects - outline.md

 * Learn to summarise

-# Step 1 - listen, read and take notes
+# Step 1: Listen, read and take notes
 ### 1A) Visit the TED website https://www.ted.com/talks
 * Select a topic (e.g. Technology, Education)
 * Select "6-12 mins" - no shorter.